Osteria Mozza, Marina Bay Sands

 Since we had chicken rice and char kway teow for lunch, we were keen to start with some leafy greens.
 Suggested by the manager, the butter lettuce with asparagus was a healthy crunch which comes with asparagus, English peas, walnuts and pecorino.
 We loved this hearty dish but the vinaigrette was not well-dressed, thus some parts were too sour - make sure you mixed it well before having it.

-Both the Ricotta with braised artichokes, pine nuts, currants & mint pesto ($24) and Burrata with beets, horseradish, walnuts & arugula ($21) come with 4 pieces, two of us were hungry for both thus the chef served them half-half as a special treat for us.
+Followed by two cheese dishes, the Ricotta with braised artichokes, pine nuts, currants & mint pesto ($24) and Burrata with beets, horseradish, walnuts & arugula ($21).
 I really enjoyed both cheese by themselves, but the artichoke underneath ricotta and beets underneath the burrata were too sour to balance the entire bite.
 The butter-toasted breads were a bit oily and too hard to our liking.
 The cheeses are only parts we recommended.

 One of the most popular dishes at Osteria Mozza is no doubt the grilled octopus with potatoes and celery.
 It arrived our table with a mouth-watering grilled aroma, it was indeed delicious.
 Since the octopus is always quite chewy, i don't really recommend it if you prefer more tender and softer textures.
 To me, i really enjoyed its slightly burnt skin and umami meat.